MMV-Lab/mmv_h4cells/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "mmv_Cell-Analyzer" is free and open source software
+Distributed under the terms of the [BSD-3] license, "mmv_h4cells" is free and open source software

 ## Issues